I can’t select an iCloud backup

 For example, apps compatible only with iPad won't be transferred to your iPhone.

-A message says restore incomplete or some items could not be restored
+A message says restore incomplete

 If a message says "Restore Incomplete," it means that certain apps or content couldn't be restored from the iTunes or App Store.
 If you have this content saved in iTunes on your Mac or PC, try syncing your device with your computer to recover your data.

 - Check to see if photos are still downloading.
 If so, a message says something like, "Restoring 350 of 1200 items."
-If the transfer is still in progress, wait for the process to finish.
+If the transfer is still in progress, wait for it to finish.
 Your device needs to stay connected to a reliable Wi-Fi network and a power outlet the whole time.

 - If an app is grayed out or stuck loading for a long time, make sure you're connected to a Wi-Fi network.
-Then tap the app to pause the process, and tap it again to continue.
+Then, tap the app to pause the process, and tap it again to continue.
 If this doesn’t solve the issue, try deleting and re-downloading the app.

 I'm asked to enter multiple Apple IDs